John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Method that returns a list of Events objects is updated to retrieve them from the database.
 * The list should be sorted by Id.
-* Date is returned as a DateTime object
+* StartDateTime is returned as a DateTime object
 * Tests updated/added

 ### New Event